AstleRibeiro/Dissertation_Fake_News_Detection_Using_Machine_Learniing_Algorithms/README.md

 ### This software is developed using Jupyter Notebook.

-Libraries required :- /n
+Libraries required :-
-Pandas
+Pandas,
-Numpy
+Numpy,
-scikit-learn
+scikit-learn,
-matplotlib
+matplotlib,
 nltk